Adopted March 24, 1957; Revised through June 22, 2019

 PREREQUISITES.
 The elective Officers of this Division shall be members who have authored scientific papers at no fewer than seven Annual Meetings of the Division or parent body, and have had active service as a Councilor or as a Section Officer in the Division.
 All student representatives and appointive members of the Board shall be members.

 TERM OF OFFICE.
 The terms of President, President-elect, Vice-president, and student representatives shall be one Division year; for the Treasurer, Members-at-Large and Board appointed members shall be three Division years.
-The terms of the Editor-in-Chief and Chief Executive Officer shall be five years except that under special circumstances either may be appointed for a shorter period.
+The terms of the Editors-in-Chief and Chief Executive Officer shall be five years except that under special circumstances either may be appointed for a shorter period.

 In the event that an officer vacates his/her office prior to the completion of his/her term of office, an ad interim officer assumes responsibilities as follows: President – Immediate Past President; President-elect – Vice-president; Vice-president – Vice-president-elect; Immediate Past President – President; Treasurer – to be decided by the Board until a new election can be held.

 The duties of the Officers shall be those ordinarily associated with the official titles, and such other duties as the Division or the Council may assign.